 Autonomic features, including nasal congestion, rhinorrhea, lacrimation, facial flushing, and Horner syndrome Horner Syndrome Horner syndrome is ptosis, miosis, and anhidrosis due to dysfunction of cervical sympathetic output.
 (See also Overview of the Autonomic Nervous System.)
 Horner syndrome results when the cervical... read more , are prominent and occur on the same side as the headache.

 Diagnosis of cluster headache is based on the distinctive symptom pattern and exclusion of intracranial abnormalities.

 Other unilateral primary headache syndromes with autonomic symptoms, which are sometimes grouped together with cluster headache as trigeminal autonomic cephalgias, should be excluded:

-SUNCT (short-lasting unilateral neuralgiform headache with conjunctival injection and tearing): Attacks are very brief (5 to 250 sec) and occur at high frequency (up to 200 attacks/day).
+SUNCT Short-Lasting Unilateral Neuralgiform Headache With Conjunctival Injection and Tearing (SUNCT) Short-lasting unilateral neuralgiform headache with conjunctival injection and tearing (SUNCT) is a rare headache disorder characterized by extremely frequent attacks of unilateral head pain... read more (short-lasting unilateral neuralgiform headache with conjunctival injection and tearing): Attacks are very brief (5 to 250 seconds) and occur at high frequency (up to 200 attacks/day).